From Data Policy Records

 recommends

-A standard or database can be recommended by a data policy
+A standard, database, or FAIRassist record can be recommended by a data policy

 deprecates

-Any record to any other of the same registry
+Any policy to any other policy of the same type

 The linked resource has been retired as it is no longer active or actively maintained